rapreala/medmind1/NOTIFICATION_SCHEDULING_IMPLEMENTATION.md

 ### Medication Reminders
 1. When a medication is added with reminders enabled, the system schedules a notification for each time in the schedule
+2. **Missed doses are detected immediately** - if any scheduled times have already passed today, they're added to pending doses right away
-2. Notifications are set to recur daily at the same time using `matchDateTimeComponents: DateTimeComponents.time`
+3. Notifications are set to recur daily at the same time using `matchDateTimeComponents: DateTimeComponents.time`
-3. Each notification has a unique ID based on `medication.id.hashCode + timeIndex`
+4. Each notification has a unique ID based on `medication.id.hashCode + timeIndex`
-4. When a notification fires, it automatically adds the medication to the pending doses list
+5. When a notification fires, it automatically adds the medication to the pending doses list

 ### Notification Flow
 ```